ezylang/evalex-core/README.md

 System.out.println(result.getNumberValue()); // prints 1.25
 ```

-Of course, variables can be specified in the expression and their values can be passed for
+### Variables can be specified in the expression and their values can be passed for evaluation:
-evaluation:

 ```java
 Expression expression = new Expression("(a + b) * (a - b)");